Victor-Silva0/PokeChessSorter/README.md

 # PokeChessSorter

-This is a program to sort all the pokemons avaible in the fangame pokemon auto chess by their types
+This is a program to sort all the Pokémon available in the fan game Pokémon auto chess by their types

 There are two versions of this program a text version and a version with a user interface